TRANSPORT &

 Details will be provided on your ticket.

-REGISTER HERE SOON
+REGISTER HERE NOW

 Legends of the Serapeum

-The Serapeum of Saqqara has been a continuous source of speculation and mystery since its re-discovery in 1850.
+The Serapeum of Sakkara has been a continuous source of speculation and mystery since its re-discovery in 1850.
 Even now, no theory has been able to explain exactly how or why the 24 giant sarcophagi were moved to the site and precisely installed in their notches.
 The mainstream theory suggests the site was used for the burial of Apis bulls, though there are many elements which do not add up with this belief.

 For example, the size of the boxes exceeds the size of the bulls; was it done to provide extra comfort for them?
 Why not do the same for the pharaohs, who were buried in tiny coffins barely fitting their bodies?
 Why did they make the Serapeum sarcophagi out of granite and not with limestone, a material much easier to work with?
 And if Serapeum was the burial site for the Apis bulls, where are the bull mummies?